flibbertigibbet/torque-outside-cartodb-presentation/_posts/2015-3-1-torque-without-other-stuff.md

 # So How Do I Use Torque Without the Other Stuff? #

-Torque only really needs the Windshaft tiler and SQL API to work.
-Torque and Windshaft can be used without modification.
+Torque only really needs the Windshaft tiler and SQL API CartoDB projects to work.

-Once the SQL API is set up to operate without user credentials from Redis or user and database names from the subdomain, we're ready to go!
+The Torque and Windshaft projects can be used without modification.

-Here's [a fork of the SQL API](https://github.com/flibbertigibbet/CartoDB-SQL-API) that has the authentication parts removed.
+The SQL API will need to be set up to operate without user credentials from the CartoDB web app.

-Instead, the database user, password, and database name are configured directly in the configuration file.
+I'll share a fork of the project I've configured to work as a stand-alone SQL API.

-For permissions, we can rely on using a database role that has read-only access to just the tables with Torque data.
+The database is the one other component we'll need.